Carlos Briones: Later years

-In 1985 he returned to Chile and assumed as secretary general of the Socialist Party until June 1986.
+In 1985 he returned to Chile and assumed as general secretary of the Socialist Party until June 1986.
 He was among the founders of the Concertación de Partidos por la Democracia, which brought Patricio Aylwin to the presidency in 1990.

 Retiring from public life in 1995 due to illness, he received frequent visits from Ricardo Lagos.

 Briones died on 19 January 2000 in Santiago.
 His funeral was private and held at the Cementerio Parque del Recuerdo.